jenstornell/tabbis.js/README.md

 ## Options

-In the function call below, all the options are used.
-It will not change anything compared to `tabbis()`, because the default values are used in this case.
+The function call below will not change anything compared to `tabbis()`, because every option is set to its default value.

 ```js
 tabbis({